DOMINIC A. ROTA

 - Rota, Dominic, A Quantum Leap in International Law on Cyberwarfare: An Analysis on the Need for International Cooperation with Quantum Computing Power on the Horizon.
 Harvard National Security Journal Online (2018).

-- Rota, Dominic, And on the Seventh Day, God Codified the Religious Tax-Exemption: Reshaping the Modern Code Framework to Achieve Statutory Harmony with Other Charitable Organizations and Prevent Abuse.
-Concordia Law Review (expected spring of 2020).
+Rota, Dominic, And on the Seventh Day, God Codified the Religious Tax-Exemption: Reshaping the Modern Code Framework to Achieve Statutory Harmony with Other Charitable Organizations and Prevent Abuse, 5 Concordia Law Review (Summer 2020).

 - Dominic enjoys the simple things in life, such as astrophysics and quantum computing.